galaxyproject/training-material/topics/metabolomics/tutorials/msPurity_training/tutorial.md

 {: .question}

 The output is a RData file with the purityA S4 class object (referred to as *pa* for convenience throughout the manual).
 The object contains a slot (pa@puritydf) where we can find the details of the purity assessments for each MS/MS scan.
 The purityA object can then be used for further processing including linking the fragmentation spectra to XCMS features, averaging fragmentation, database creation and spectral matching (from the created database).
-There is also the additional output which is a tsv file of the purity assessment data frame.
+There is also the additional output which is a tsv file of the purity assessment dataframe.
 {: .text-justify}

 > ### {% icon details %} Advanced parameters